WHua0/user_management_final/readme.md

 User role input has no impact, and is automatically set to Anonymous.
 Thus, role was removed from UserBase.

-The code does not check for existing user with the same nickname in the database, and generates a random nickname regardless of input.
+The code did not check for existing user with the same nickname in the database, and generated a random nickname regardless of input.

 A database check for an existing user with the same nickname was added to the database check for an existing user with the same email.
 Logging error was also updated to "User with given email or nickname already exists".

 HTTP 400 detail message was updated to "Email or Nickname already exists".

-An if statement was added to generate nickname, such that a new nickname will be generated and used only if no nickname is provided.
+An if statement was added to generate nickname, such that a new nickname would be generated and used only if no nickname is provided.

 ![Issue 2 Test](submissions/Github%20Issue%202%20Test.png)